Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 Highlights:

 • Bukit Lawang: The premier spot for jungle trekking to see semi-wild Sumatran Orangutans.
+(Note: Always hire a certified guide; national park permits are strictly enforced in 2026).

 Sumatra Travel Logistics